-5-1: One-Call Center Responsibilities and Use of Mapping
+5-1: Notification Service Responsibilities and Use of Mapping

-Practice Statement: The land base used by the One-Call Centre mapping system should be accurate and kept up to date with new information as it becomes available from source suppliers.
-Facility owners/operators should provide regular updates of their notification mapping coverage to ensure the most current information is utilized in the system.
-Ideally, the land base used is available to the public and can produce a ticket for the smallest practical geographical area utilizing latitude/longitude to describe the location.
+Practice Statement: The land base used by the notification service mapping system should be accurate and kept up to date with new information as it becomes available from source suppliers.
+Facility owners should provide regular updates of their notification mapping coverage to ensure the most current information is utilized in the system.
+Ideally, the land base used is available to the public and can produce a ticket for the smallest practical geographical area utilizing; e.g., Street Address, Street Name, Subdivision & lot number, land description and/or latitude/longitude (GPS / UTM), to describe the location.